 This plan is different because, well, I guess I’m different.
 My piano teacher of years ago can attest.
 I was her only student who practiced in several 2-5 min. segments daily.
 You’ll laugh, but I practiced during television commercials!
 The “30 minute-at-a-timers” and I still landed in similar spots, but the approach was different.
 Maybe yours is, too.

 So here goes.

 A Simple Approach to Bible Reading

-1. READ 1 CHAPTER from each daily: Psalms, Proverbs, and 1 other book of choice.
+1. READ 1 CHAPTER from each daily: Psalms, Proverbs, and one other book of choice.

 2. MATCH the chapter with the numerical day of the month.

 For example: read Psalms 1, Proverbs 1, and Joshua 1 on October 1, Psalms 2 on October 2, and so forth.